 BIGO Awards Gala 2022 Set to Celebrate Exceptional Broadcasters and Give Glimpse of a Virtual Future

-LAS VEGAS, Jan.
+SINGAPORE, Jan.
 7, 2022 /PRNewswire/ -- BIGO Technology, one of the world's fastest-growing technology companies will host its third annual BIGO Awards Gala to celebrate its most exceptional broadcasters from around the world.
-The gala is set to take place at 8 pm (GMT+8) on Friday – 14th January 2022 on Bigo Live's Music Livehouse Channel (Bigo ID: music).
+The gala is set to take place at 8:00 pm (GMT+8) on Friday – 14th January 2022 on Bigo Live's Music Livehouse Channel (Bigo ID: music).

 In the lead-up to the 2022 BIGO Awards Gala, musical icons from across the world hosted their own livestreams to support BIGO's rising stars.
 French Popstar Kendji Girac and Dutch DJ Quintino hosted pre-event Gala celebrations in Europe for European users.
 In addition to the stellar lineup, Lebanese singer Yara will wow her audiences with an incredible performance during the MENA Gala on Jan 9.
 Singer-Songwriter Jessie J will also co-host an epic livestream with top U.S. Bigo Live broadcaster "Palestine" on Jan 11.